Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Central limit theorem

 {\bf Step 4.} In this step we will prove (\ref{S5S1E3}) except for a single case, which will be handled separately in the next step.
-Notice that by H{\"o}lder's inequality we have
+We mention that the work in this step will rely mostly on the estimates from Step 3 and properties of moments of random variables and not the cumulant equations we obtained from the Nekrasov's equations.